 • A required number of porters to transport the expedition material to Ama Dablam base camp and back.

-• Teahouse trek service Lukla to Ama Dablam base camp and Ama Dablam BC to Lukla on a full-board basis.
+• Teahouse Lodge trek service Lukla to Ama Dablam base camp and Ama Dablam Base Camp to Lukla on a full-board basis.

-• Ama Dablam Base Camp accommodation in a lodge with or without attached toilet.
+• Ama Dablam Base Camp accommodation in a lodge with or without attached toilet or tented camp.

 • Climbing rope, snow bar, rock pitons, Ice screw, carabiner etc., for group use.